-For a reliable recognition, the system should have a high accuracy rate, a small value for early detection and high correct duration.
-The accuracy rate of our system is 100%: all ten intent recognition scenarios - two for following, four for meeting (for both agents) and four for passing by (for both agents) - have been correctly identified.
-Table 2 shows the values for early detection and correct duration for these experiments.
-For all except two cases, the robot inferred the correct intent of actions before less than 10% of the activity had been executed, and in five of the cases the correct intent was detected right from the start (early detection = 0).
-As expected, the correct duration for these cases had very high values, with the majority over 90%.
-The only two cases that produced worse results occurred when inferring the intent of agent 2, during the two meeting scenarios.
-In the first case [Fig. 12(a)], the robot had inferred the correct intent very early on, but had a brief moment when pass by seemed more likely at some point during the middle of the run.
-For most of the scenario, however, the robot correctly inferred that the agent's intent was for meeting (correct duration = 86.09%).
-In the second case [Fig. 12(b)], the robot had mistaken the meeting activity for a pass by, but only from the perspective of the second agent.
-Toward the end, however, the robot detected the correct intent as meet became the model with the highest likelihood.
-From our analysis of the data we observed that this result was due to small variations in computing the observable symbols from agent 2's perspective, and to the high similarity between meeting and passing by.
+agent 2, during the two meeting scenarios.
+In the first case (Figure 12(a)), the robot had inferred the correct intent very early on, but had a brief moment when pass by seemed more likely at some point during the middle of the run.
+For most of the scenario, however, the robot correctly inferred that the agent's intent is for meeting (correct duration = 86.09%).
+In the second case (Figure 12(b)), the robot had mistaken the meeting activity with a pass by, but only from the perspective of the second agent.
+Toward the end, however, the robot detects the correct intent as meet becomes the model with the highest likelihood.
+From our analysis of the data we observed that this result is due to small variations in computing the observable symbols from agent 2's perspective and due to the high similarity between meeting and passing by.

-6. Discussion
+6 Discussion

 The above experiments demonstrate that the robot is able to reliably detect the correct intentional meanings of people's actions from a very early stage.
 By modeling the interaction of an agent (human or robot) with the environment while performing an activity, we are able to distinguish between intentions that are otherwise hard to disambiguate, such as the goal of meeting somebody or simply passing them by.
 The differences in activities are modeled by changes in goal parameters, such as the angle and distance to the other person.
-If the goal is to meet somebody, the distance to that person reduces, just like the angle at which that person is in the field of view (since meeting implies facing the other person directly).
+If the goal is to meet somebody, the distance to that person reduces, just as the angle at which that person is in the field of view (since meeting implies facing the other person directly).
 However, if the goal is simply to pass by somebody, while the distance might be decreasing, the angle at which that person is in the field of view is mostly increasing.
 These observations are modeled as the observable symbols for our HMMs, thus encoding how the perceptual information about the world changes while performing an action.

 The models above are not necessarily a complete representation of a meeting, following or passing by situation: additional intentional states and modalities of change for the observable states could be added for a more refined and accurate representation.
-For example, we could add hidden states that encode a slowing-down of the two agents before meeting and we could also consider varying rates of change for distance, angle and speed (e.g. fast increase, slow decrease).
-Additionally, we are looking into ways for our system to automatically detect and use features that are appropriate for a given intent recognition task.
+For example, we could add hidden states that encode a slowing-down of the two agents before meeting and we could also consider varying rates of change for distance, angle and speed (e.g., fast increase, slow decrease, etc.).
+Additionally, we are also looking into ways for our system to automatically detect and use features that are appropriate for a given intent recognition task.

-Once an intentional state has been detected, the robot can use information specific to the task to respond to that information (e.g. provide help, turn around).
-It is outside the scope of this paper to address this problem, which in most cases would be task-specific.
+Once an intentional state has been detected, the robot can use information specific to the task to respond to that information (e.g. provide help, turn around, etc.).
+It is outside the scope of this paper to address this problem, which in most cases would be task specific.
 In our future work, we will design collaborative scenarios that take advantage of the capabilities provided by our approach.